Have you ever left a website because it was difficult to use?

 - Social media follow icons in the footer

 It’s in your best interest to follow these best practices.
 Don’t put the search bar in the footer and position your menu vertically on the right side of the screen.
 This will only confuse your visitors.
+That said, there are areas you can get a little more creative.
+This includes things like your logo, CTA designs, and header images.

 Create a visual hierarchy